marschall/jmx-http/README.md

 Per default no security is applied.
 You can either you your existing networking configuration to secure access or build a new WAR with servlet security.
 The WAR project contains only the `web.xml` so this is easy.
 The client supports HTTP Basic authentication.

-### Why is there no optimization applied to the protocol?

-As HTTP headers are huge and added for every request and optimization is the form of a custom serialized form or compression is unlikely to result in noticeable improvements.

 ### What about servlet logging?

 The servlet uses `java.util.logging` configure your server accordingly.